Housing Information Sessions

 Can I lottery into GPH?

 Yes!
-With the introduction of Theme Housing, you can select to live on either the Outdoor Adventure and Wellness Floor or the Indoor Adventure and Gaming Floor.
-You can also select to live in Grant Hall which is designated Quiet Floors.
-There will be a separate Lottery for these areas on Thursday, April 10th which you can attend for these areas.
+With Theme Housing, you can select to live on either the Indoor Adventure and Gaming Floor or in Grant Hall which is designated Quiet Floors.
 If you wish to live in GPH, but not on one of these floors, you may select a room through the Lottery on April 23.
 Parks 1st and 2nd Floors will be co-ed by room.